aktyz/minishell/README.md

 ## TODO for minishell (aka. our Backlog)
 - [ ] (Z) create mocs of the `t_data` and `s_command` in order to be able to work on execution part
+	- [x] program executes a single command with one argument
+	- [ ] program executes two commands separated by a pipe
 - [ ] (Zytka) rework/tidy up Libft list functions so that we can move ```libft_functions.c``` there
 - [ ] move ```ft_get_executable_data()``` into the t_process structure creation, with table as an output keept in structure
 - [ ] replace char ```*args[4]``` in structure with args array and name of the file in the right variable if necessary